Bumbleeeee/Optimization-calculator/README.md

 including Newton's method and gradient descent, with more always coming soon.
 Just follow the prompts and the program will do the rest.

+## For more frequent updates on the state of the project, check the announcements in the discussions tab

 - NOTE: optimal step size is not currently functional

 ### Installation